getstrm/pace/docs/cli-docs/pace_upsert_data-policy.md

 ### Options

 ```
+  -a, --apply   apply a data policy to the target processing platform when upserting
   -h, --help    help for data-policy
 ```

 ### Options inherited from parent commands